UCSD-E4E/pyFishSenseDev_bak/README.md

 ## Steps to use
 1. Run `poetry install`.
 This will install all required dependencies.
 2. Run `poetry shell` to execute all following commands within the poetry environment.
+3. Create a `data` folder in this directory.
+Add a `raw` subdirectory and add your raw data inside.
+This can take whatever folder structure you need.
+4. Process all raws by running `python camera_imaging_pipeline/process.py`.
+This will place all images inside `data/png`, copying whatever folder structure is inside `data/raw`.
-3. Calibrate the lens using `python e4e_camera_calibration`.
+4. Calibrate the lens using `python e4e_camera_calibration`.
 Documentation on this tool can be found [here](https://github.com/UCSD-E4E/e4e-camera-calibration).
-4. Undistort all laser and fish images using `python undistort_images.py`.
-The laser and fish image source and destination paths are specified in the file, so change these as necessary.
+5. Undistort all laser and fish images using `python undistort_images.py`.
+This will place all images inside `data/png_rectified`, copying whatever folder structure is inside `data/png`.
-5. Label laser calibration images using `python label_laser_calibration.py`.
+6. Label laser calibration images using `python label_laser_calibration.py`.
      * This script uses the following command line arguments:
         * `-i` or `--input` specifies the input path which contains all *rectified* laser images.
         * `-o` or `--output` specifies the location to save the generated csv file.